SeanIsayama/Food-Recipe-Study/README.md

 |heavy          | 523.604491      | 438.1               | 2.5             | 2978.2          |
 |full           | 611.110988      | 510.8               | 24.4            | 2766.5          |
 |overflowing    | 722.479021      | 630.0               | 77.2            | 2935.9          |

+In the pivot table, we can see the trend of the mean, median, and min amount of calories increasing as the size of the `'shopping_cart'` increases - as we saw in our bivariate analysis.
+However, we can notice an interesting observation about how the max calories appear to be around the same for each row - indicating how the max amount of calories (when including outliers) tends to be around the same regardless of the `'shopping_cart'` size.

 ---
 ## Assessment of Missingness